 8. Have a full library of graphic elements

 These are all the small details that really build a branding system.
 It could be a handmade texture, a line style treatment, a use of white space or color blocks.
 It’s really how the seven items listed above come together into a unified and recognizable brand identity.

 This is usually when do-it-yourself solutions start to suffer.
 When you are relying on pre-made templates and free images from your web site provider, you usually don’t have the rights to use the imagery across all channels.
 Additionally, you may lack both the design sense and the tools to do this all yourself.
 A professional graphic designer can pull together a cohesive look for you and set you up with style guides and libraries to create a distinct look for your brand.

 When you have a comprehensive and broadly built graphic identity, it creates a foundation for a rock solid brand identity.

 The truth is, that once you start making things, your identity standards are going to be tested.

-For example, item #5 (choose a corporate typeface) is not going to be fully applicable on your web site (unless you’re Ikea and choose Verdana for everything).
+For example, item #5 (choose a corporate typeface) is not going to be possible in all applications.
+On many mobile phones there are only limited font choices, so your mobile optimized or responsive web site may not showcase the corporate font.
 But if you have seven other branding elements that are strongly apparent in the web design, the site will still be able to promote your recognizable brand.
 If on the other hand, those other graphics are not well-defined and well-used, each application you create dilutes rather than builds a comprehensive brand identity.